 Why Do a Social Media Audit?

-Conducting a proper social media audit is critical for a social media campaign that gives a positive ROI.
+A social media audit is critical for a social media campaign that gives a positive ROI.
 There are many companies that don’t see it as an important step, and end up losing more than they should with their social media marketing activities.

 There are a number of valid reasons to do a social media audit, some of which are: